 As you can see in the example quote, Joe's monthly payment of $3,918.74 will begin on 06/01/2042 with the last payment on 06/01/2057.
 This will yield an overall guaranteed amount of $705,373.00.

-An attorney who considers deferral of his/her contingent fees through a structured settlement should consider modifying the fee agreement with the client to include the following language.
-This action helps establish the ability establish the liability of the client to make periodic payments consistent with the facts in Child v.
+An attorney who considers deferral of his/her contingent fees through a structured settlement should consider modifying the fee agreement with the client to include the language regarding accepting the fees in periodic payments.
+This action helps establish the liability of the client to make periodic payments consistent with the facts in Child v.
 Commissioner (103.
 T.C.
 No. 36, Nov.
 14 1994).